SAP/PyRFC/README.md

 ## Installation

-After the SAP NW RFC SDK [installed](#prerequisites) on your system, download the [latest _pyrfc_ release](https://github.com/SAP/PyRFC/releases/latest) for your platform and run pip install:
+After the SAP NW RFC SDK [installed](#prerequisites) on your system, download the adequate wheel from the [latest release](https://github.com/SAP/PyRFC/releases/latest) and run pip install:

 For PyRFC release 1.9.99, for Python 3.7 on Darwin, run for example: